davidegat/G-PoinT/README.md

 # G-PoinT
-This software employs Python and GPT to create a complete PowerPoint presentation, including slides and text.
+This software employs Python and GPT to create a <b>complete</b> PowerPoint file, including slides and text, <b>from a single topic input</b>.
 Additionally, DALL-E is used to generate and download an appropriate image to accompany the presentation.
 Released AS-IS: you will need to translate GUI in your language (currently italian) and customize paths, code is adeguately commented with english prompts and instructions where needed.

 <li>Built on Linux Ubuntu, Python 3, uses Tkinter GUI for topic input.
 <li>Image will be placed in same path you choose for PPTX file.